megadigo/HalfRune/README.md

 Begins in early days in the caves when man discover portal and fire (in this order :) offcourse) to a point in history somehow similar to the mediaeval epoch.

 It will be a sand-box game in chapters in a open world.
-To move on in the game i will implement a logic i call **Fuzzy Chapters**(kind of a percentage done and actions to change chapters).
+The game will use a logic called **Fuzzy Chapters**(kind of a percentage done and actions to change chapters) to progress.

 This is the starting point for a big adventure i hope…